© 2025 Peoria Public Radio

 Morton-based Otto Baum Company's lone bid for the project came in almost $242,000 more than the city's estimate.

-"There's a concern of putting the vibratory roller for the asphalt on top of those arches might do some damage" Carr told the council during this week's committee of the whole meeting.
+"There's a concern about putting the vibratory roller for the asphalt on top of the bridge's arches, which might do some damage," Carr told the city council during Monday's committee of the whole meeting.
 "When they told me that, that made a lot of sense.
-So I could see the benefit of having a concrete pavement there."
+So I could see the benefit of having concrete pavement there."

-The Candlewood Bridge was built in 1894 and is the oldest bridge in Tazewell County and was added to the National Register of Historic Places in 1998.
-It has been closed to traffic since 2023.
+The Candlewood Bridge was built in 1894 and is the oldest bridge in Tazewell County.
+It was added to the National Register of Historic Places in 1998.
+The bridge has been closed to traffic since 2023.

 "It seems like $600,000 could be used on a project that has a bigger impact in the city," said Alderperson Brandon Moss.